-- Be seeking or in the process of completing higher education at an institution in the United States (either as an undergraduate or graduate student).
-High school seniors may apply if they have been accepted to a college or university of their choosing.
+- Be seeking or enrolled at an institution of higher education in the United States (either as an undergraduate or graduate student).

 *Scholarship is not available to present or future clients of ABC Law Centers (owned by Reiter & Walsh, P.C.).

-This scholarship is annual; applicants must submit the following materials by the July 31st deadline:
+Applicants must submit the following materials by 5 p.m.
+[EDT] on July 31st:

 - A completed application form